andrejkoller/andrejkoller/README.md

 ### Currently
 - 🎨 Obsessed with creating delightful developer experiences
-- 🧱 Building my own UI component library - Omelia UI
+- 🧱 Building my own UI component library - omeliaui
-- ⚡ Planning a new JavaScript framework - Sophia JS
+- ⚡ Planning a new JavaScript framework - sophiajs
 - 🖼️ Crafting a sleek and expressive icon library

 ### Skills and Experience